-The Group Chief Executive has been advised on the implications of the result of her review of the effectiveness of the system of internal control by the Audit Committee which oversees the work of the internal auditor, and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The Group Chief Executive has been advised on the Implications of the result of her review of the effectiveness of the system of internal control by the Audit and Risk Committee which oversees the work of the internal auditor and other sources of assurance, and a plan to address weaknesses and ensure continuous improvement of the system is in place.

 The Senior Management Team receives reports setting out key performance and risk indicators and considers possible control issues brought to their attention by early warning mechanisms, which are embedded within the departments and reinforced by risk awareness training.
-The Senior Management Team and Audit Committee also receive regular reports from internal audit, which include recommendations for improvement.
-The Audit Committee's role in this area is confined to a high-level review of the arrangements for internal control.
-The Corporation's agenda includes a regular item for consideration of risk and control and receives reports thereon from the Senior Management Team and the Audit Committee.
+The Senior Management Team and Audit and Risk Committee also receive regular reports from internal audit and other sources of assurance, which include recommendations for improvement.
+The Audit and Risk Committee's role in this area Is confined to a high-level review of the arrangements for internal control.
+The Corporation's agenda includes a regular item for consideration of risk and control and receives reports thereon from the Senior Management Team and the Audit and Risk Committee.
 The emphasis is on obtaining the relevant degree of assurance and not merely reporting by exception.
-At its December 2014 meeting, the Corporation carried out the annual assessment for the year ended 31 July 2014 by considering documentation from the Senior Management Team and internal audit, and taking account of events since 31 July 2014.
+At its December 2015 meeting, the Corporation carried out the annual assessment for the year ended 31 July 2015 by considering documentation from the Senior Management Team and internal audit, and taking account of events since 31 July 2015.

 The Corporation has reviewed the key risks to which the Group is exposed, together with the operating, financial and compliance controls that have been implemented to mitigate those risks.
-The Corporation is of the view that there is a formal ongoing process for identifying, evaluating and managing the Group's significant risks that has been in place for the period ending 31 July 2014 and up to the date of approval of the annual report and financial statements.
+The Corporation is of the view that there is a formal ongoing process for identifying, evaluating and managing the Group's significant risks that has been in place for the period ending 31 July 2015 and up to the date of approval of the annual report and financial statements.
 This process is regularly reviewed by the Corporation.

-Based on the advice of the Audit Committee and the Principal, the Corporation is of the opinion that the College has an adequate and effective framework for governance, risk management and control, and has fulfilled its statutory responsibility for "the effective and efficient use of resources, the solvency of the institution and the body and the safeguarding of their assets".
+Based on the advice of the Audit and Risk Committee and the Chief Executive, the Corporation is of the opinion that the College has an adequate and effective framework for governance, risk management and control, and has fulfilled its statutory responsibility for "the effective and efficient use of resources, the solvency of the institution and the body and the safeguarding of their assets".